 Legal Helpdesk for Asylum Seekers in Belgium by Brussels Bar Association, Vluchtelingenwerk Vlaanderen

 This award recognizes the best, innovative pro bono legal project with an impact felt at the local or national level.
-The winning project brought to who helped Afghan women judges and their families in moving to safety around the world.
 The winning project was implemented by the Brussels Bar Association, Vluchtelingenwerk Vlaanderen, and 30 law firms in response to the reception crisis ongoing in Belgium by providing every day legal information and assistance to hundreds of asylum seekers who are denied access to reception conditions, including ensuring the provision of appropriate accommodation, food and medical care.